ervinpepic/GlobeAbc/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 2.1.1 =
+= 2.1.2 =

-* Fix - Compatibility issue with PHP 7.3.0 and below.
+* Fix - Accept/Reject button is not working as expected with some themes.